Bonny Doon (band)

 Bonny Doon is an American indie rock band from Detroit, Michigan.
 The band consists of Jake Kmiecik (drums), Bill Lennox (guitar/vocals) and Bobby Colombo (guitar/vocals).

 History

 Bonny Doon began in 2014.
 In the following year, they released their first collection of songs, demos they had recorded that turned into a self-titled EP.
-In 2017, the group announced their debut self-titled full-length album, he album was released by Salinas Records on March 10, 2017.
+In 2017, the group announced their debut self-titled full-length album, the album was released by Salinas Records on March 10, 2017.
 In 2018, the band released their second full-length album titled Longwave via Woodsist Records.

 In 2020, the group became the backing band for musician Waxahatchee.
-In September of 2022, the group signed to Anti- Records and released a new song, "San Francisco", featuring Waxahatchee.
+In September 2022, the group signed to Anti- Records and released a new song, "San Francisco", featuring Waxahatchee.

-The band's third full-length album, Let There Be Music, will be released on June 16, 2023.
+The band's third full-length album, Let There Be Music, was released on June 16, 2023.